Alfndrate/tombstone-grit-and-determination/tombstone-grit-and-determination-srd.md

 | 13          	| Helpful 	| Wary    	| Curious  	| Kind    	|
 | Red Joker   	| Ally    	| Ally    	| Ally     	| Ally    	|

-### Morale
+### Morale Save
-Enemies must pass a 7 on a WIL contested action to avoid fleeing when they take their first casualty (moderate risk) and again when they lose half their number (deadly risk).
+Enemies must pass a 9 on a WIL save to avoid fleeing when they take their first casualty (no risk) and again when they lose half their number (high risk).
 Groups (e.g. bandits and lawmen) may use their leader's WIL in place of their own.
 Solo enemies must save when they're reduced to 0 HP.
-PCs never have to pass a morale contested action.
+PCs never have to pass a morale save.

 ### Hirelings
 PCs can hire **Hirelings** to aid them in their expedition.
 To create a hireling draw 4 cards and divide them by suit.
 Give them an improvised weapon (1/2/3).
 You use the **Backgrounds & Traits** section to further flesh them out.
 Hirelings cost between 1 and 3 dollars per week, or a share of treasure the group obtains.